 - Charging Devices: USD 2 to 5 per charge

-- Bottled Water: Prices increase at higher altitude
+- Bottled Water: Prices increase at higher altitudes

 - Snacks, bakery items, chocolates, and soft drinks